 Survival shelters are structures that are made to protect you from the environment and wilderness.
 It provides you a safe place to rest.

-There are several types that include long term survival shelters that require more resources, but will last long enough for weeks to come.
+There are several types of living conditions that include long-term survival shelters that require more resources but will last long enough for weeks to come.

 1. Teepee Shelter